Projects

 Result

 Became the team's analytical backbone; presented at rstudio::conf 2020 to an audience of data scientists across industry.
+Standard analyses that used to take >100 lines of code now took less than 10.
 A senior epidemiologist reported: "It's like heaven."

 Health Technology Claims